SpontanCombust/w3stringsx/README.md

 # How-To
 Put the encoder in the same folder as this script or somehere in the PATH environment variable.
-Run commands on the script using shell of your choice like cmd.exe.
+The script can be used by drag-n-dropping .csv or .w3strings files onto the script.
+If you want to use the tool to its full advantage however you should use a terminal like cmd.exe.
+Read more about features in the next chapter.

 Requires [python](https://www.python.org/downloads/) in version >= 3.11 to be installed.
 Current CLI specification can be found [here](./doc/cli_specification.md).

-You can see some use [here](./examples/) and [here](./tests/).
+Examples can also be found [here](./examples/) and [here](./tests/).

 # Features